s77rt/hashcat.launcher/README.md

 # hashcat.launcher
-hashcat.launcher is a cross-platform app that run and control hashcat
+hashcat.launcher is a cross-platform app that runs and controls hashcat
 it is designed to make it easier to use hashcat offering a friendly graphical user interface

 ## Getting Started

 ### Requirements
- - Chromium based browser (Chrome, Edge, etc...)
+ - Chromium-based browser (Chrome, Edge, etc...)
  - `zenity`, `qarma` or `matedialog` (Linux only)
  - `osascript` (macOS only)